-- 1. Preparation of a multimedia presentation on a topic with special reference to students with disabilities - 2.
-Construction of a question paper based on current CBSE format/concerned State Board of education, preparing its Scoring key, and marking scheme. - 3.
-Analyzing errors committed by school children in Mathematics and preparing a remedial plan
+- 1. Pedagogical analysis of a unit of content from secondary school Mathematics Syllabus.
+Submit a report - 2.
+Prepare a multimedia presentation on a topic with special reference to students with disabilities and submit. - 3.
+Construct a question paper based on current CBSE format/concerned State Board of education, prepare its Scoring key, and marking scheme and submit - 4.
+Analyzing errors committed by school children in Mathematics and preparing a remedial plan in the form of report - 5.
+Developing an Action Research proposal for a problem related to teaching and learning of Mathematics with reference to students with disabilities and submitting a brief summary.